 The Special Buddies Program (SBP) is a one-of-a-kind program for individuals with moderate to severe special needs.
 The SBP will be held on-site at the Woodlands Waterway Marriott.
-Director, Leslie Stevens, and her volunteer staff will conduct the Special Buddies Program for THSC for the sixth year running in 2013.
-Special Buddies staff and volunteers are equipped with the heart and the training to masterfully serve these dynamic individuals and their families.
-The SBP is available on a case-by-case basis and while space lasts.
-The SBP reserves the right to recommend other options, possibly including the Children’s Program, if an individual does not fall within the parameters of the SBP.
+Director Leslie Stevens and her volunteer staff will conduct the Special Buddies Program for THSC for the seventh year running in 2014.
+Special Buddies staff and volunteers are equipped with the heart and the training to masterfully serve these dynamic ndividuals and their families.
+The SBP is available on a case-by-case basis and while space is available.
+The SBP reserves the right to recommend other options, possibly including the Kids Convention, if an individual does not fall within the parameters of the SBP.

-The Special Buddies Program will offer Bible-based curriculum with music, crafts, and videos; low staff-to-student ratios; and self-contained, modified mainstream, and reverse-inclusion models.
-There are a limited number of spaces available for medically fragile children, with nurses on staff.
+The Special Buddies Program will offer Bible-based curriculum, with music, crafts, and videos; low staff-to-student ratios; and self-contained and reverse-inclusion models.
+There are a limited number of spaces available for medically fragile children, with staff that have medical experience.

 Q: Is this just some kind of babysitting?

-A: No. We will be providing a regular program, including Bible lessons, music, arts and crafts, and fellowship.
+A: No. We will provide a regular program, including Bible lessons, music, arts and crafts, and fellowship.

 Q: What formats will be provided?
 Will all of the children be in one big room, regardless of age and ability?

 A: The answer depends to some degree on the individual needs of the children who register.
-In its original form, the plan is as follows:
+Still in its original form, the plan is as follows:

-Self-Contained/Reverse Inclusion Model – Children with special needs who are best served apart from the Children’s Program will be in one of the SBP rooms for the entire Convention.
-“Reverse inclusion” means that typically developing peers will come to the SBP room for interaction with the SBP children within the structure of the SBP schedule of activities.
+Self-Contained/Reverse Inclusion Model – “Reverse Inclusion” means that typically developing peers will come to the SBP room for interaction with the SBP children within the structure of the SBP schedule of activities.
+These peers will be volunteers from the Teen Staff Program or those peers who have a heart for special needs children and have contacted the Special Buddies director to apply as a full-time volunteer for the weekend.
 Self-contained children will only leave the room, supervised, for restroom breaks or at lunch when released to a parent.
 Teens from the Teen Staff Program may be a part of the volunteer staff, but trained adults, as well as an on-call nurse, will always be available for supervision.

 Medically Fragile – Children who are medically fragile will be served in a self-contained room designated for their care.
 The room will have a volunteer staff that will include at least one nurse at all times.
 Teens from the Teen Staff Program may be in the room at times to serve as volunteers, but other children will not be in the room, in order to avoid the possibility of inadvertent spontaneous behavior that could put the medically fragile children at risk for injury.
 The volunteer staff will not administer any medications or tube feedings to children in this room.
 Parents will be asked to return to the room to take care of those needs.
 The nurses will be available for suctioning and for monitoring medical needs such as seizure activity.
 Refrigeration will be available for medications and feeding products, if necessary.
 Parents will be able to remain in the room during the lunch hour in order to feed their child.